 And they lived happily ever after

 Three days of hiking in the mountains with the best possible tour guide: My Favourite Son.
-I had been excited about the plan for weeks, no, months, had been planning and purchasing and packing and dreaming of rocky mountain faces glowing in the evening sun, and looking forward to telling the story of how we had hiked together after returning home.
+I had been excited about the idea for weeks, no, months, had been planning and purchasing and packing and dreaming of rocky mountain faces glowing in the evening sun, and looking forward to telling the story of how we had hiked together after returning home.

-There’s three types of stories: Ones where something unexpected or ill-fated or unlucky happens, but it all turns for the best and the story has a happy ending.
+And once you start telling them, there’s three types of stories: Ones where something unexpected or ill-fated or unlucky happens, but it all turns for the best and the story has a happy ending.
 Like most fairy tales.

 Then there’s the stories where something unexpected or ill-fated or unlucky happens, but it all takes a turn for the worse and ends in death and disaster.
 Like a Greek tragedy.